FourierFlows/GeophysicalFlows.jl/docs/src/stochastic_forcing.md

 ```

 Above we used that ``\int_0^t \delta(t - s) \mathrm{d} s = \tfrac{1}{2}``, which is consistent
-with Stratonovich symmetric interpretation of stochastic integrals.
+with the Stratonovich symmetric interpretation of stochastic integrals.

 ### Numerical implementation